 British people don’t necessarily speak well, or carefully.
 Even the Royal Family drops their ‘t’ sounds at the ends of words these days.
 Obviously it depends on the play or musical and the character, but don’t treat the accent with kid gloves.

-We all know the phrase that “practice makes perfect,” but now you know exactly what to practice when learning to speak your lines with a British accent.
+We all know the phrase that “practice makes perfect,” but now you know exactly what to practice when learning to speak your lines with an RP accent.

 Break a leg!